-To demonstrate my point play against these chess programs here.
+To get a feel of your chess strenght play against these chess programs here.
 You will find that you have no chance, because as a beginner or home player you don't follow any guidelines and probably play the first move that comes to your mind, which is not the best approach.

-As a beginner at chess you should play many different opening systems as this will expose your mind to positions of various kinds.
+As a beginner at chess you should learn basic chess knowledge and play many different opening systems as this will expose your mind to positions of various kinds.
 If you stick to one opening approach it will force your mind into a fixed way of thinking.